MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 3. Review the values to ensure they are correct, then select the **Create** button.

-The QnA Maker resource will contain the value needed for the _subscriptionKey_ option used when running the [build command](#create-and-publish-qna-maker-knowledge-bases-using-the-build-command):
+The QnA Maker resource will contain the value needed for the _subscriptionKey_ option used when running the [build command](#create-and-publish-qna-maker-knowledge-bases-using-the-build-command).
+Copy and save the value for later use.
+``

    ![Keys and endpoint for QnA Maker resource in Azure](./media/adaptive-dialogs/qna-maker-keys-and-endpoint-cross-trainsample.png)